Articles

 Naive survey respondents have no experience with your survey topic, questions, or the process of completing online research.

 Participant naivety can affect your data quality on two fronts.
-First, if a respondent is already familiar with your research process or topic, their existing knowledge may affect the way they complete the survey and introduce bias into their responses.
+First, if a respondent is already familiar with your research process or topic, their prior knowledge may affect how they complete the survey and introduce bias into their responses.
 And second, if you have a truly naive respondent, it’s hard to know how trustworthy responses are and whether they understand the survey.

 Representativeness

-Representativeness measures how representative your data sample is of your target populations.
-If your survey responses don’t come from a representative sample of respondents, it can affect your data quality by introducing bias.
+Representativeness measures how well your data sample represents your target population.
+If your survey responses don’t come from a representative sample, it can affect data quality by introducing bias.

 Thoroughness

-Thoroughness is the detail and depth participants go into when answering open-ended questions.
-It affects data quality because thorough responses are typically more detailed, so you get more insights and information to review from your respondents.
+Thoroughness is the detail and depth participants bring to their answers to open-ended questions.
+It affects data quality because thorough responses are typically more detailed, yielding more insights and information to review from your respondents.

-Some participants may provide the bare minimum information when responding to an open-ended question — just one or two sentences.
+Some participants may provide only the bare minimum when responding to an open-ended question, with just one or two sentences.
 But others may provide a paragraph or two, taking the time to fully explain their opinion or provide additional details.

 Timeliness

 Timeliness measures whether the data you’ve collected has been analyzed and used within an appropriate timeframe.
 It can affect your data quality because if there’s a long gap between collecting your data and analyzing those responses, the insights you gain may be out of date.
-For example, if you collect customer feedback about how they use your product but don't analyze it for six months, you may have new features or integrations which completely transform how people use your product but aren't reflected in your data.
+For example, if you collect data on how people interact with a particular technology but don't analyze it for six months, the landscape may have shifted significantly in the interim, making your findings less relevant or harder to contextualize.

 Uniqueness

-The uniqueness of your responses will be affected by the type of data you collect and the questions you ask.
-For example, if you ask respondents what state or town they live in, it’s unlikely you’ll get all unique responses — but that’s not a problem.
+The uniqueness of your responses will depend on the type of data you collect and the questions you ask.
+For example, if you ask respondents what state or town they live in, it’s unlikely you’ll get all unique responses, but that’s not a problem.

 Validity